harrischristiansen/cs503_lab3/readme.md

 December 2017

 ## Description
-- The objective of this lab is to build Virtual Memory and Demand Paging for the XINU operating system.
+- The objective of this lab is to implement Virtual Memory and Demand Paging for the XINU operating system.

 ## Usage
 - Build: `make` in compile/ directory